 That means we know how to psychotherapeutically treat individuals as well as couples.
 So we know how issues like depression or anxiety can impact you and your marriage.
 It is a give-and-take between helping you manage whatever concrete issues you might have, and how you and your partner can work together with those issues, to improve your marriage despite them.

 As important as the past is, however, we want you to function better right here, right now.
 We want you to have a stronger relationship foundation to enjoy more energy, feel more passionate about life and your partner, and look forward to coming home at the end of the day.
+There has never been a more important time to be on the same page.

 In every conflict, science has taught us that there's a dream buried deep inside.
 Something you hold dear, and cannot let go of.
 Dr. John Gottman calls these your "bones."
 In a fight, you can't give up your bones.
 Our job is to help you to articulate those dreams, those values, those "bones."